 They will have computer aided design technology (CAD) to assist them and to show you what is possible in terms of design.

-Once that your shipping container construction has been designed, the work can start.
+Once that your construction has been designed, the work can start.

-The time that is needed to manufacture your converted shipping container depends on the extent of the modification which can take hundreds of man-hours over a number of weeks and cost many tens of thousands of Pounds.
+The time that is needed to manufacture your conversion depends on the extent of the modification which can take hundreds of man-hours over a number of weeks and cost many tens of thousands of Pounds.

-- Making sure that you have a solid foundation on the area where your shipping container is going to be placed.
+- Making sure that you have a solid foundation on the area where your unit is going to be placed.
 It should be hard and flat – concrete, concrete slabs or railway sleepers are good options.

 - Checking that there is enough access for the delivery vehicle to get to you from a main road, along accessible roads, and without obstructions, such as low hanging cables or branches

 - Ensuring that you have planning permission if it is needed (it is recommended that you check with your local authority as this can be a grey area)

 Whatever your needs may be, we provide a wide range of container solutions to suit all situations, whether it be for hire, for sale or conversion.
 For more information just get in touch.

 Join thousands of businesses who choose us for our leading account management services, high-quality containers and fast delivery.Get Your Quote